A New Humanity

 A Sermon on Matthew 24:14Read more

-Listen to Dr. Martyn Lloyd-Jones as he addresses history from the Lord’s view and the prophesies already fulfilled in this sermon on Matthew 24:14.
-Not only are these prophesies of doom, but he also offers good news of a new Kingdom.
-The most urgent question is how can one enter into God’s Kingdom?
-Why has Christ come into the world?
-Learn that it is not merely Christ's accurate prophecy and teaching, but rather His works that make all the difference.
-Christ paved the way into God’s Kingdom by His own living in obedience, conquering Satan, dying for our punishment, and rising in victory.
-He opened the Kingdom of heaven to all believers.
-What is a Christian?
-Is it the learned and exceptionally able man?
-No!
-Contrast the definition of man and of God.
-Man cannot do or learn enough to enter into God’s Kingdom, Christ had to come and make a new humanity.
-As our representative and the last Adam, Christ has done all the things we should have done.
-Hear about man's ultimate problem and the guilt of sin.
+In this sermon on Matthew 24:14 titled “A New Humanity,” Dr. Martyn Lloyd-Jones addresses history from the Lord’s view and the prophesies already fulfilled.
+While these are prophesies of doom, He also offers good news of a new kingdom.
+This leads to questions on how one can enter into God’s kingdom and why Christ came into the world.
+Listeners learn that it is not merely Christ’s accurate prophecy and teaching, but rather His works that make all the difference.
+Christ paved the way into God’s kingdom by His own living in obedience, conquering Satan, dying for humanity’s punishment, and rising in victory.
+He opened the kingdom of heaven to all believers.
+A Christian is not defined as someone who is learned and exceptionally able.
+No one can do or learn enough to enter into God’s kingdom; Christ had to come and make a new humanity.
+As the representative and last Adam, Christ has done all the things people should have done.
+Hear about humanity’s ultimate problem and the guilt of sin.
 The real work was done upon the cross, freeing those who believe in Him.
-God's pronouncement of the judgement of sin is death.
-Are you free of such condemnation?
+God’s pronouncement of the judgement of sin is death.

 Additional Scripture Translations

 Matthew 24:14, New American Standard Bible (NASB)